 “There is an expiry date on blaming your parents for steering you in the wrong direction; the moment you are old enough to take the wheel, responsibility lies with you.” – J.K.
 Rowling

-Give yourself the permission to do things that excites you and makes you happy.
+Permit yourself to do things that excite and make you happy.
 To rekindle the spirit and music that use to play in your heart that brought you joy.
 To find a way to express your voice and your stories with others and make it count because it matters.

 3. Music is a powerful force that brings together humanity.

 You are a brilliant creation.
-And when you express your words and stories through whatever form it takes using what Sarah Peck calls in this Commit to the act of creativity video, our ‘lifelines’ or what is better known as our five senses in interacting and engaging with one another, it empowers you to share who you are to the world.
+When you express your words and stories using your ‘lifelines’ or five senses to interact and engage with others, it empowers you to share who you are with the world.

-This is the power of music, it has a magical way of connecting us to our inner self and to others.
+This is the power of music; it has a magical way of connecting us to our inner self and others.

 So tune into your tune.
 Make and share your music in whatever form it takes.